What is End-to-End Recruitment?

 Targeting passive candidates

 Passive candidates are people who are not searching for a new opportunity.
 They tend to be professionals who are happy within their role but would consider a new position if the opportunity was right.
 Executive search recruiters and recruitment specialists will focus on passive candidates as they can target them when looking for specific skills and experience.
-Their role is to approach these candidates, get to know them, and then see whether their profile matches the job and person specifications.
+Their role is to approach these candidates, get to know them, and see whether their profile matches the job and person specifications.

 The best way to target passive candidates is through specialist executive search methods and strategies.